-We set out from Lake Manyara National Park after two days, leaving the Rift behind us and heading for the Serengeti National Park and its million-year-old Ngorongoro crater.
+We set out from Lake Manyara National Park after two days, leaving the Rift behind us and heading for the Serengeti National Park, passing on the way by the 2-3-million-year-old Ngorongoro crater.

 We traveled along Masai villages with busy trade going on in the street.
 There was just one main street.